 Skip to main content

-While you're out picking apples, hunting for the perfect pumpkins, or leaf peeping during fall, be sure to have your smartphone or camera with you.
-Fall is a great time of year to shoot some colorful pictures, and we've highlighted 5 photography tips that can help you capture the season's beauty
+While you're out picking apples, hunting for pumpkins, or leaf peeping during fall, be sure to have your smartphone or camera with you.
+This is a great time of year to shoot some colorful pictures, and we've highlighted 5 fall photography tips in the Albany, NY area that can help you capture the season's beauty.

 1) Passion